How to Eat Fried Worms (film): Plot

-After dinner, the boys go to a bait shop, where Billy eats the next two worms, "The Green Slusher" and "Radioactive Slime Delight" (where Donny puts the worm in the microwave), while the owner is out, but her unexpected return leads to her briefly chasing them for breaking into her bait shop.
+After dinner, the boys go to a bait shop, where Billy eats the next two worms, "The Green Slusher" and "Radioactive Slime Delight" (where Donny puts the worm in the microwave), while the owner is out, but her unexpected return leads to her chasing them away.
 Erk is able to use her archery skills to get the final worm needed to Billy.
-After Joe cheats in an attempt to keep Billy from eating the last worm, "Worm A La Mud", by throwing into a brook, all of Joe's gang turns on him and encourage Billy to go after it.
-He manages to do so and eats it before the deadline.
-Nigel Guire, Joe's 14-year-old brother, tries to bully and humiliate Joe; but Billy and the rest of the gang stand up for him, telling Nigel to leave him alone, and Nigel leaves.
+After Joe cheats in an attempt to keep Billy from eating the last worm, "Worm A La Mud", by throwing into a brook, Joe's gang turns on him and encourages Billy to go after it.
+Billy manages to do so and eats it before the deadline.
+Nigel Guire, Joe's 14-year-old brother, tries to bully and humiliate Joe; Billy and the rest of the gang stand up for him, telling Nigel to leave him alone, and Nigel leaves.

 After thinking it over that night, Billy returns to school.
 He tells Joe that the second worm was eaten by their principal, Mr. Burdock, when Adam accidentally put it in his omelet at the Brown Toad.
 Billy and Joe come to the conclusion that neither of them technically won, so they both put a bunch of worms down their pants and walk through the hallway.
 Billy and Joe are then interrupted by Burdock, who nearly catches them when a worm falls out of Billy's pants, which Joe covers up with his shoe.
-After Burdock returns to his office, the kids all run outside and celebrate as Billy and Joe both take the worms out of their pants and throw them into the air.
+After Burdock returns to his office, the children all run outside and celebrate as Billy and Joe both take the worms out of their pants and throw them into the air.